LEGO (proof assistant)

 LEGO is a proof assistant developed by Randy Pollack at the University of Edinburgh.
 It implements several type theories: the Edinburgh Logical Framework (LF), the Calculus of Constructions (CoC), the Generalized Calculus of Constructions (GCC) and the Unified Theory of Dependent Types (UTT).

+LEGO is described together with another sixteen interactive theorem provers, in a dedicated chapter written by Conor McBride in Freek Wiedijk's comparative study The Seventeen Provers of the World.
+Henk Barendregt and Herman Geuvers also discuss LEGO in their survey chapter on proof assistants, grouping it with Coq and Agda as systems built on the same logic.